British phone maker Wileyfox in administration as it looks for funding

-Wileyfox, a UK-based maker of budget Android phones, went into administration Tuesday, CEO Michael Coombes confirmed.
+Hurting for funds, Wileyfox, the UK-based maker of budget Android phones, went into administration Tuesday, CEO Michael Coombes confirmed.

 "The purpose of the administration is to restructure the Wileyfox Group, reduce its cost base in Europe and to ensure its long term future across all the markets it operates in," Coombes said in an email.
 The process is similar to bankruptcy proceedings in the US.